davidjrh/dnn.azureadprovider/README.md

 ### DNN provider installation and configuration
 It's important to remember that you need a DNN deployment with **version 7.4.1 or later** to continue.

-1. Download the DNN Azure AD provider from the Releases folder https://github.com/davidjrh/dnn.azureadprovider/tree/master/Releases
+1. Download the DNN Azure AD provider from the Releases folder (i.e. AzureADProvider_01.00.00_Install.resources) https://github.com/davidjrh/dnn.azureadprovider/tree/master/Releases
 2. Login into your DNN Platform website as a host user and install the provider from the "Host > Extensions" page
+3. Use the "Install Extension Wizard" to upload and install the file you downloaded on step 1
+4.

 References: